node-dot-html/node.html/README.md

 ![html-is-not-programming-language](assets/img/html-is-not-programming-language.jpg "html is not programming language")

-Until when the hell do we have to stop html from being a programming language?
+Until when the hell do we have to say "No" html from being a programming language?

 #### From now on, HTML is a programming language.
 This project is HTML